-This paradoxical need stems from the fact that attestation provides authenticity and integrity verification (\S\ref{sec:transparency-requirement}).
-If a component lacks attestability, users cannot confirm whether a specific instance corresponds to a reviewed version of a component, and certifiers cannot be unequivocally held accountable for their assessments.
-As a result, if the component is not attestable, making it transparent cannot enhance its security assurance in an externally verifiable way. \end{enumerate}
+This paradoxical need arises because without attestability, users cannot confirm whether a specific instance corresponds to a reviewed version of a component, and certifiers cannot be unequivocally held accountable for their assessments (\S\ref{sec:transparency-requirement}).
+Therefore, transparency cannot enhance a component's security assurance in an externally verifiable way without attestability. \end{enumerate}